twosigma/beakerx/launcher/electron/README.md

 Before building, you have to follow these instructions:
 OSX:

-1. Download electron-v0.29.2-darwin-x64.zip from Electron's repo (https://github.com/atom/electron/releases) and put it in this folder (You can use another version, just change its name at the top of build.gradle).

-2. Download JRE, unzip it, rename it as simply 'jre', rezip it and put it in this folder as 'jre.zip'.
+1. Download JRE, unzip it, rename it as simply 'jre', rezip it and put it in this folder as 'jre.zip'.

-3. Put a copy of tools.jar in this folder.
+2. Put a copy of tools.jar in this folder.
 This is a Java compiler, implemented in Java.
 You can probably find one in `/Library/Java/JavaVirtualMachines/jdk1.8.0_45.jdk/Contents/Home/lib/tools.jar`, or in any JDK distribution.

 Windows:

-1. Download electron-v0.28.3-win32-x64.zip from Electron's repo (https://github.com/atom/electron/releases) and put it in this folder.

-2. Download JRE, unzip it, rename it as simply 'jre', rezip it and put it in this folder as 'jre.zip'.
+1. Download JRE, unzip it, rename it as simply 'jre', rezip it and put it in this folder as 'jre.zip'.

 3. Copy python.zip from launcher/windows into this folder.